 During my doctoral program, my advisors described me as being like a running horse.
 This nickname was given to me because I led research from the forefront.

 While conducting ecological research, I have always been trained to think analytically in a comprehensive and systematic way.
-My personality type test (MBTI) result is INTJ, which is a personality type that many excellent scientists belong to.
+My personality type test (MBTI) result is INTJ, a personality type often associated with analytical and strategic thinking.
 In particular, I am proficient in statistical analysis.
 I have participated in several statistical workshops and learned cutting-edge statistical techniques.

 Professional Experience